-Figure 2-24.
+Figure 2-26.
 East Camp mines annual water-level changes.

-The hydrograph (fig. 2-25) is based upon water levels for the Anselmo Mine and Kelley Mine for the period of record.
-Except for the steadily increasing water-levels, there are no obvious variations on this figure; however, when more detailed water levels are plotted from 1995 through 2010, several changes are noticeable (fig. 2-26).
-The removal of HSB drainage water from discharging into the pit in April 1996 resulted in a flattening of the line, while the July 2000 addition of the HSB drainage water, following MR's suspension of mining, resulted in an increased slope of the line.
-The slope of the line, or rate of rise, shown on fig. 2-26 flattened out throughout 2010, corresponding to the continued removal of the HSB drainage water and its subsequent treatment.
-The HSB treatment plant came on-line during late November 2003.
+The hydrograph (fig. 2-27) is based upon water levels for the Anselmo Mine and Kelley Mine for the period of record.
+Except for the steadily increasing water levels, there are no obvious variations on this figure; however, when more detailed water levels are plotted from 1995 through 2013, several changes are noticeable (fig. 2-28).
+The removal of HSB drainage water discharging into the pit in April 1996 resulted in a flattening of the line, while the July 2000 addition of the HSB drainage water, following MR's suspension of mining, resulted in an increased slope of the line.
+The slope of the line, or rate of rise, shown in fig. 2-29 remained the same throughout 2013, corresponding to the continued removal of the HSB drainage water and its subsequent treatment; the HSB treatment plant came on-line during late November 2003.
 A similar trend was seen in all the East Camp underground mines.